Wednesday, December 31, 2025

 The day I killed myself.

-The day I killed myself I’d had enough, the old saying “enough is enough” played loudly in my head, a never-ending manta that just wouldn’t stop.
+The day I killed myself, I’d had enough; the old saying “enough is enough” played loudly in my head, a never-ending mantra that just wouldn’t stop.
 I made it stop.

-I’d spend hours on how… you ask why, why would you spend so much time and energy on the how?
-Well… Ask you inter being what you’d do if you killed yourself and it didn’t work.
-What if didn’t die?
-What if you maimed yourself and you lived, lived with a broken body you caused and failed at such an easy thing to do.
+I’d spend hours on how… You ask why, why would you spend so much time and energy on the how?
+Well… Ask yourself, what would you do if you killed yourself and it didn’t work?
+What if I didn’t die?
+What if you maimed yourself and you lived, lived with a broken body you caused, and failed at such an easy thing to do?
 Can you even imagine what kind of loser you’d be?
-All you had to do was kill yourself and you even fucked that up…
+All you had to do was kill yourself, and you even fucked that up…

-I’d thought long and hard on the when’s, date, time, where, of course how.
+I’d thought long and hard on the when's, dates, time, where, of course, how.

-Date: The date should have some kind of meaning if only for me personally.
-If no one figures it out that would be fine with me, but I’d like a few close associates to wonder if the date had some deep meaning… note I said associates, I have few friends, even fewer close friends.
+Date: The date should have some significance, even if only for me personally.
+If no one figures it out, that would be fine with me, but I’d like a few close associates to wonder if the date had some deep meaning… note I said associates, I have few friends, even fewer close friends.
 I’ve just never been able to make good friends.
-Yeah a few over the years, friends that you can call and see if they want to stop by the local pub and have a few.
-Most of those are hoping you’re paying, yeah, I pay, so much for decent friends.
+Yeah, a few over the years, friends that you can call and see if they want to stop by the local pub and have a few.
+Most of those are hoping you’re paying, yeah, I pay so much for decent friends.

 Where: Well, where in the hell do you think?
 Do you think I’m going down to the local Museum and committing suicide on some stupid display of the Crowning achievements of the 18th century?
-Seriously I almost left this “Where” out.
-The only reason is, some have picked a spot where they had strong memories; fun, love, hate or the ever-present demon of pain.
-I had a spot I thought about up in the forest area heading to the coast.
-I had a girlfriend once that had hiked into an area and then later in life buried a loving pet there.
-We hiked up the steep slope, she showed me the place.
-For some reason it was a special place to her.
+Seriously, I almost left this “Where” out.
+The only reason is that some have picked a spot where they had strong memories: fun, love, hate, or the ever-present demon of pain.
+I had a spot I thought about up in the forest area, heading to the coast.
+I had a girlfriend once who had hiked into an area and then, later in life, buried a loving pet there.
+We hiked up the steep slope, and she showed me the place.
+For some reason, it was a special place to her.
 I have no such place, pity me… fuck off.

 Knife: Oh sure, you’re going to stab yourself in the heart… I don’t think so.
 Slash your throat… not likely.
-I’ve heard that if you ice a wrist, you might be able to get along with that as long as you go down the length of the arm deep, not a pussy cut across the wrist; after a few tries some get it right.
-Doing it in a nice hot bath keeps the wound open and if lucky you bleed out.
-Not too much of a mess for those that have that job of clean up.
+I’ve heard that if you ice a wrist, you might be able to get along with that as long as you go down the length of the arm deep, not a pussy cut across the wrist; after a few tries, some get it right.
+Doing it in a nice hot bath keeps the wound open, and if lucky, you bleed out.
+Not too much of a mess for those who have the job of cleaning up.

 Pills: Not a bad idea, if you have the right pills.
 Again... fuck it up and off to the races you go with anyone that knows you, plus the media will have a ball at your expense.
-The new designer drug fentanyl is very promising; lots of people are over dosing and dying, might be a winner.
+The new designer drug fentanyl is very promising; lots of people are overdosing and dying, might be a winner.
 Clean, no goo for those people to clean up.
-Only question is; do you want everyone to think you’re a drug user that fucked up?
-Only you can answer that question, do you even care?
+The only question is: do you want everyone to think you’re a drug user that fucked up?
+Only you can answer that question.
+Do you even care?
 I guess I do…

 I’m not going to bore you with how I did it… It’s always a personal choice… do it right and you’re dead, if not… live with it.

-I got up the next morning and had coffee, with cream.
-Left the house in the bright morning sun, birds where chirping and the sounds were soft.
-I walked away from the city and into the treed area just outside of town.
+I got up the next morning and had coffee with cream.
+Left the house in the bright morning sun, birds were chirping, and the sounds were soft.
+I walked away from the city and into the wooded area just outside of town.
 The wind made soft purring sounds in the branches, the grass soft under my feet; I noticed I had no shoes, just didn’t seem to matter.
 It was a beautiful morning.

 From the Ramblings.